- Asian Pacific Islander Club

 The mission of ISA is to promote a multicultural exchange of perspectives between International and American students, faculty, administrators and staff members of the WSU Vancouver community.

-The mission of the LSA Club is to promote recruitment and retention of Latino/a students and to disseminate information about the diverse Latin cultures.
-We work to ensure specific activities which include: hosting empowerment sessions, reaching out and making connections in our community, holding on-campus events, and designing outreach activities for new students and their families.
+The mission of the LSA Club is to promote recruitment and retention of Latino/a students and to disseminate information about the diversity of Latin cultures.
+We work to facilitate specific activities which include: hosting empowerment sessions, reaching out and making connections in our community, holding on-campus events and designing outreach activities for new students and their families.

 Spanish Club provides an opportunity for all students, regardless of their Spanish speaking ability.
 Learn new things about the Spanish language and Latin American cultures.
 The club also gives those the opportunity to use their Spanish in a conversational setting as well as get any help that they need within their Spanish classes.

-The WSU Vancouver Disabilities Group, Students of Equal Ability Club (SEAC) is now ready to become a reality.
-We SEAC (seek) to: Heighten awareness of disabilities, promote special campus events including guest speakers, encourage inclusion into the student body through involvement in campus and community events, advocate for supportive services for students with disabilities, and provide a place for social support for students with disabilities.
+The Student Accessibility and Empowerment Club (SAEC) aims to heighten awareness of disabilities, promote special campus events including guest speakers, encourage inclusion into the student body through involvement in campus and community events, advocate for supportive services for students with disabilities and provide a place for social support for students with disabilities.